sachin-pikle/aura-tutorials/tutorials/canary_deploy.md

 In this tutorial, we will go through the following flow:

 * Deploy microservice version V2 with Istio enabled (using Wercker)
-* Access GET "/api/creditscore" (in a Browser or in Postman)
-* See the traffic distribution between versions V1 and V2
+* Access GET "/api/creditscore" (in Browser/Postman) and observe the requests distributed between versions V1 and V2
 * Route 100% traffic to microservice version V2
 * Observe the microservice behaviour (in Vizceral, Zipkin, Grafana)